 1. If you want to be frugal, head north

 As beautiful as the islands in the south are, and as exciting as the hustle and bustle of Bangkok is, if you really want to get the most bang for your baht, head north.
 Not only is it significantly cooler in temperature (and thus more bearable to walk the streets mid-day), but the cost of accommodation, food, drinks, and activities is a fraction of the cost.

 Moreover, Chiang Mai was probably my favourite place in Thailand.
 The people were friendly, it wasn’t too busy or overwhelmed with tourists, and there was so much culture and history to see.

 If you are an adventurous eater then you’ll probably want to dive right into all the street food that Thailand has to offer.
 Since I’m a pretty picky eater, I needed to eat my meals at either a café or restaurant.

 The street food honestly scared the sh** out of me (fish on a stick?
 No thanks!) and I really wanted to avoid getting food poisoning in a foreign country.
 A useful tip I learned to make sure a restaurant was safe to eat in was if it had a “Clean Food, Good Taste” sign hanging inside.
-It’s part of a food sanitation project launched by Thailand’s Department of Health in which all establishments that qualify as a clean, safe, and sanitary get to one of these signs.
+It’s part of a food sanitation project launched by Thailand’s Department of Health in which all establishments that qualify as clean, safe, and sanitary get to one of these signs.

 But again, that’s not to say that if a place doesn’t have this sign, the food isn’t totally okay to eat.
-Just use your best judgement, and if you do want to eat the street food, rule of thumb is to avoid any cart without any customers at it.
+Just use your best judgment, and if you do want to eat the street food, the rule of thumb is to avoid any cart without any customers at it.
 If it’s not busy, it’s probably for a reason.

 3. Avoid the moon parties